codeforamerica/form-flow-starter-app/README.md

 #### HasHousehold

 The `HasHousehold` condition is an example of a condition that is used to determine navigation between screens.
-In the starter-app this condition is used to determine whether a user should be shown the `housemateInfo` screen if they have indicated that they have housemates.
+In the starter app this condition is used to determine whether a user should be shown the `housemateInfo` screen if they have indicated that they have housemates.
 If they have indicated they do not have any housemates they will instead be taken to the `incomeInfo` essentially skipping the need to enter information about their housemates.